hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql_flexible_server.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Backup Policy PostgreSQL Flexible Server.
+* `name` - (Required) Specifies the name of the Backup Policy for the PostgreSQL Flexible Server.
 Changing this forces a new resource to be created.

 * `vault_id` - (Required) The ID of the Backup Vault where the Backup Policy PostgreSQL Flexible Server should exist.
 Changing this forces a new resource to be created.

 * `backup_repeating_time_intervals` - (Required) Specifies a list of repeating time interval.
 It supports weekly back.
-It should follow `ISO 8601` repeating time interval.
+It should follow `ISO 8601` repeating time interval format.
 Changing this forces a new resource to be created.

 * `default_retention_rule` - (Required) A `default_retention_rule` block as defined below.
 Changing this forces a new resource to be created.